-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Management Approach Compensation and benefits are key factors in employees' satisfaction that determines their willingness to stay in the Company.
-However, with the emergence of the COVID19 Pandemic, we saw the importance of flexibility in work arrangements as an additional measure in retaining talents.
-Given the current situation, the Company abides by the safety, health, and welfare standards and policies set by the DOLE and the DOH.
-Mandatory benefits are properly and in timely manner, awarded to its employees.
-In addition, the Company ensures to give competitive compensation package and flexible work arrangement in order to retain its employees and acquire new talents.
+NA/legations the exist /a intentification work arrangement.
+Likewise, mandatory benefits are properly and in timely manner, awarded to its employees.
 What are the risk/s identified?
-Management Approach OPMC has identified lack of technical experts in the industry as a major risk.
-Many experts have gone overseas thus, the management believes that a competitive package can address this risk.
+OPMC has identified lack of technical experts in the industry as a major risk.
+Management Approach Many experts have gone overseas thus, the management believes that a competitive package can address this risk.
 Also, the Company continues to enhance its training programs to equip its technical staff with the proper knowledge.
 What are the opportunity/ies identified?
 Management Approach The Company sees engaging with young professionals and providing trainings will ensure continuity of its operations.
 OPMC continues to grow its talent through trainings and seminars.
 Also, the Company continues to evolve to adapt to the ever-changing business landscape.